OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-03.md

 ## 2 Chronicles 3:15

-He also made two pillars for the front of the house, thirty-five cubits high,
+He also fashioned two pillars for the front of the house, thirty-five cubits high,

 > and the capital on the top of each was five cubits.